doyaGu/BallancePlayer/README.md

 ## Overview

 BallancePlayer is a modern, enhanced player for the game Ballance, developed by decompiling and improving the original version.
-It offers various new features and optimizations to deliver an improved gaming experience while maintaining compatibility with the original game.
+It offers various new features and optimizations to deliver an improved gaming experience.

 ## Features